Trackunit/developer-hub/api-docs/time-series-introduction.md

 To use the metrics endpoint, you construct a request URL with parameters such as the time range and metric filters.
 The system retrieves the relevant metrics from its database and returns them in JSON format.

-Additionally, if the 'Accept-Encoding' header in your request is set to 'gzip', the response will be compressed using gzip encoding.
+Additionally, if the `Accept-Encoding` header in your request is set to `gzip`, the response will be compressed using gzip encoding.
 This allows you to reduce the response time and size for efficient data transfer.

 ## PromQL Documentation and Tutorials